omghute09/omghute0/README.md

 💫 I’m currently learning SQL, Python, Excel,Power-Bi

-My projects are Cafe Sales Analysis, Pizza Sales Analysis < Bookstore Analysis Using SQL And more
+My projects are Cafe Sales Analysis, Pizza Sales Analysis and Bookstore Analysis Using SQL And more

 💬 Ask me about I am data analyst